eclipse/packages/charts/hono/README.md

   Support disabling the insecure port of the Dispatch Router of the AMQP 1.0 based example messaging infrastructure.

+### 2.3.2

+* Fix using custom host with amqp Messaging Network Example.

 ### 2.3.1

-* Update to Grafana Dashboard to work with the new metrics
+* Update to Grafana Dashboard to work with the new metrics.

 ### 2.3.0